 Bunnies require daily care and litter box cleaning.
 They need to continue to be held daily.
-They do NOT respond well to being dragged out of a hutch so it takes some patience to open the door and let your bunny explore in a pen attached to their habitat!
+They do NOT respond well to being dragged out of a hutch.
+Open the door and let your bunny explore in a pen attached to their habitat!
 They need an exercise area and daily exercise and love.
 They respond well to ‘treat training’.
 When it‘s time for your bunny to go into their habitat, shake the food bag and feed them inside the habitat.
 They will learn what the sound means and look forward to being fed.
 A 5 year old child will not be able to be a primary caretaker and would need your support.
 We see many good bonds form between bunnies and children aged 10-12 who have done their homework and really want to care for a bunny friend.

 Our bunnies usually have 2-3 babies but litters range from 0-6.
 Gestation is 31 days and we often don’t know if the pregnancy ‘took’ until day 31.

 Bunnies should be spayed or neutered at 6 months old.
 This will help them complete their litter training since they will no longer have the hormones causing them to mark their territory.
 Males who are not neutered may spray like male cats.
 Females who are unspayed may become territorial.